Is it Possible to Treat a Hiatal Hernia?

-The diaphragm muscle can be toned.
+It’s possible to tone the diaphragm muscle.
 Singers and people who engage in activities like yoga or other breathing techniques learn to control their breathing using their diaphragm.
-Instead of taking in air to the upper part of the lungs, you should concentrate on filling the abdomen and sides of the body.
+Instead of directing air to the upper part of the lungs, you have to try to fill your abdomen and the sides of your body.

-Finally, to relieve the symptoms of hiatal hernia such as heartburn and acid reflux remember to be careful with what you eat, avoiding acidic foods as well as those that simply don’t sit with you well.
+Finally, to relieve symptoms like heartburn and acid reflux, you have to be careful with what you eat.
+Avoid acidic foods or anything else that just doesn’t sit well with you.